-By creating local governments beholden to local citizens, it is argued, public decision-making will benefit from improved information about local needs and place-specific characteristics (e.g. geography, weather), the performance of public officials will be easier to scrutinize, and citizens will find it easier to participate in public debates and decisions.
-As a result, public policy will rise in quality, public investments will be better attuned to local priorities and conditions, and infrastructure and services will be more sustainable in the long run, as citizens will feel "ownership" over their production and maintenance.
+By creating local governments beholden to local citizens, it is argued, public decisionmaking will benefit from improved information about local needs and place-specific characteristics (e.g. geography, weather), the performance of public officials will be easier to scrutinize, and citizens will find it easier to participate in public debates and decisions.
+As a result, public policy will rise in quality, public investments will be better attuned to local priorities and conditions, and infrastructure and services will be more sustainable in the long run, as citizens will feel "ownership" over their production and maintenance (some influential references in this regard include Manor 1999, Putnam 1993, World Bank 1994, and Wallis and Oates 1988).

 As we shall discuss in detail below, the reasons for thinking that decentralization will do these things are strong.
 But empirical evidence in favor, oddly, is mixed and - taken as a whole - weak.
 This leaves reformers in a quandary.
 Can local government reforms improve social services and hence increase social development?
 This paper examines the question empirically with new, detailed evidence on good and bad cases of public service effectiveness.
 We focus on sub-national variation within a single country, Bangladesh, in order to explore the institutional and social bases of high vs. low levels of social service provision, and hence high vs. low levels of social development.
+The background to this is Bangladesh's decentralization program, which began in 1997 with the Local Government Act, followed by the Upazila and Zilla Parishad Acts of 1998 and 2000.
+These reforms have served, according to the accepted taxonomy, to 'deconcentrate' the country's administration to division, district, sub-district, and union levels, but have stopped short of full devolution to any of them.

-Before beginning, however, it is useful to review Bangladesh's recent development trends.
-The last 15 years have brought significant progress to the country, which will come as a surprise to the many who still view Bangladesh through the lens of its immediate post-independence experience.
+But it is useful to first review Bangladesh's recent development trends.
+The last 15 years have brought significant progress to the country, which will come as a surprise to the many who still view Bangladesh through the lens of its immediate post-

-In 1971, Henry Kissinger characterized Bangladesh as an "international basket case".
+Bangladesh as an "international basket case".
 Other observers, aid agencies, and even tourist guides largely agreed in spirit, if not tone, describing the country as a site of recurrent natural disasters, and a crowded labor reserve with few prospects for development (Faaland and Parkinson, 1976).
-But in 1990-91 the country achieved a structural break in its growth and development trends, and moved onto a new path of strong growth averaging 3.2% per capita between 1990-2005 (Mahajan and Hussain 2006).
-Economic growth was accompanied by healthy progress in poverty and other social indicators.
+But in 1990-91 the country achieved a structural break (i.e. a change in time-series parameters) in its growth and development trends, and moved onto a new path of strong growth averaging 3.2% per capita between 1990-2005 (Mahajan and Hussain 2006).
+Economic growth was accompanied by healthy progress in poverty reduction and other social indicators.
 Just between 2000 and 2005, for example, the share of the population living in poverty declined from 49% to 40%, and that living in extreme poverty fell from 34% to 25% (Mahajan and Hussain 2006).